bootstrap-ruby/bootstrap_form/README.md

 bootstrap_form
 ==============

-Provides a rails form builder that makes it simple to use Twitter Bootstrap 2.0 forms.
+bootstrap_form is a rails form builder that makes it super easy to create beautiful-looking forms using Twitter Bootstrap 2.0

 Requirements